tilburgsciencehub/website/content/tutorials/other-category/implement-an-efficient-and-reproducible-workflow/pipeline-make.md

 ---
+tutorialtitle: "Principles of Project Setup and Workflow Management"
+indexexclude: "true"
+weight: 5
-title: "Makefile of the data-preparation pipeline"
+title: "Inspecting the Data-preparation Pipeline"
 date: 2021-01-06T22:01:14+05:30
 draft: false
 ---

+## Makefile of the data-preparation pipeline

 Up to now, we've learnt how to run `make` in our template.
 But we haven't really learnt yet how the files in each of the particular pipeline stages are *actually*